 Visitors using the MOS mode are requested to prepare Observation Blocks ahead of their scheduled visitor run, and upon completion of their pre-imaging observations (like in service mode).
 This is to guarantee that visitors will have a sufficient knowledge of the VIMOS Mask Preparation Software (VMMPS, Sect.
 3.5.3) prior to their visit at Paranal, and to allow mask manufacturing ahead of time.
 Limited additional support is guaranteed for mask preparation on the mountain, up to 3 masks per night, to be prepared at least 48 hrs in advance.
-The instrument has a capacity of 15 masks (per quadrant) loaded simultaneously (one slot is normally occupied by a mask dedicated to observations of spectrophotometric standard stars).
+The instrument has a capacity of 10 masks (per quadrant) loaded simultaneously (one slot is normally occupied by a mask dedicated to observations of spectrophotometric standard stars, and a second one for a pinhole mask used for daily instrument health check).
 However, some restrictions may apply for technical reasons in the number of masks which can be hosted simultaneously into the cabinets.
-Until P77, only 8 masks can be simultaneously accommodated in the instrument cabinet (1 of which is the mandatory spectroscopic mask), and the same is currently foreseen for P78.
 Please refer to the Call for Proposals and to the instrument WEB pages for the updated status of the instrument situation.
 Note that masks cannot be exchanged at night.